sweattep/ancient_quotes/README.md

 >And they ask you what they should spend.
 Say, "The excess"

 >And whatever strikes you of disaster - it is for what your hands have earned; but He pardons much.

+>They said, "If we had known [there would be] fighting, we would have followed you."
+They were nearer to disbelief that day than to faith, saying with their mouths what was not in their hearts.

+>And if two factions among the believers should fight, then make settlement between the two.
+But if one of them oppresses the other, then fight against the one that oppresses